 Position Date Executive Assistant to the Vice President for Student Affairs November 1 E3Y Director, Retention, Management, and Planning November 1 E3Y Director, Student Health Center November 1 E3Y Director, Campus Recreation November 1 E3Y Director, Housing and Residential Life November 1 E3Y Director, Career Services November 1 E3Y Director, Counseling Center November 1 E3Y Director, Disability Services November 1 E3Y Director, LBJ Student Center November 1 E3Y Associate Vice President for Student Affairs and Dean of Students November 1 E3Y Assistant Vice President for Student Affairs and Director, Student Diversity and Inclusion November 1 E3Y Vice President for Student Affairs November 1 E3Y

 This PPS has been approved by the following individuals in their official capacities and represent Texas State Student Affairs policy and procedure from the date of this document until superseded.

-Executive Assistant for the VPSA; senior reviewer of this PPS
+Executive Assistant to the Vice President for Student Affairs; senior reviewer of this PPS

 Vice President for Student Affairs